ductops/simplecrm/PRIVACY.md

 ## 6. Contact Information

-If you have any questions or concerns regarding this privacy policy, please contact the developer at: **[Insert Your Email or GitHub Issues Link Here]**
+If you have any questions or concerns regarding this privacy policy, please contact the developer at: **chuck-it@ductops.com**